Diagnostic Radiology Residency

 - Clinical research

-- Analysis of disease processes, imaging techniques, or practice management issues
+- Analysis of disease processes, imaging techniques, or practice management issue

 Training in radiologic pathology is available in the third year of residency training through a four-week elective at the American College of Radiology Pathology RadPath Course in Washington, D.C.

-Online teaching files are available through UT Southwestern and Parkland Memorial Hospital, as well as the American College of Radiology teaching file and a large collection of videotaped lectures and electronic educational material.
+Online teaching files are available through UT Southwestern and Parkland Health & Hospital System, as well as the American College of Radiology teaching file and a large collection of videotaped lectures and electronic educational material.
+Residents are also provided access to RADPrimer and STATdx.

 The American College of Radiology In-Training Examination, a practice exam, is given each year to residents in the Department.
-Intensive review sessions are held for residents taking the American Board of Radiology oral examinations.
+Intensive review sessions are held for residents taking the American Board of Radiology CORE examination.

 Learn more about Salary and Benefits.